-Starting January 2014, we have recorded the payroll in grant-project-related accounts in our accounting program.
+Iridescent has already taken action.
+Starting January, 2014, Iridescent recorded the payroll in grant-project-related accounts in their accounting program.
 The adjusting entry is done at the end of each month as part of the closing process.
-The general ledger will show the payroll amount and corresponding grant that funds the payroll.
-The change in recording procedure will be documented in the Accounting Manual which is expected to be completed by October 2014.
-The excel spreadsheets showing the payroll allocations will be maintained as before.
+The General Ledger will show the payroll amount and corresponding grant that funds the payroll.
+The change in recording procedure has been documented in Iridescent's Accounting Manual.
+Iridescent maintains the excel spreadsheets showing the payroll allocations.